moliver28/research-handbook/content/handbook/engineering/infrastructure/environments/staging-ref-cell.md

 #### Pre-existing test accounts

-Staging Ref environment has pre-existing accounts that can be used for testing.
+Staging Ref Cell environment has pre-existing accounts that can be used for testing.
 For example, Admin accounts on different paid plans, Auditor user, QA users.
 All credentials are stored in `Staging Ref credentials` in 1Password `Engineering` vault.

 #### Working with a SAML SSO enabled group